Our customers have been hired by:

-Now, here’s a few samples extracted from resumes:
+Now, here are a few samples extracted from resumes:

 - Created MS Excel pivot tables to identify 500+ new high-traffic, low-competition keywords that pushed us to $250,000+ more annual revenue.

 - Applied Lean manufacturing principles to redesign Kanban system.
-Decreased inventory costs 32%.
+Decreased inventory costs by 32%.

 2. Computer Skills

-On today’s job market, computer skills are a must in any industry.
-Be sure to include list them on your resume especially if you’re applying for office jobs and if the job ad requires specifics.
+In today’s job market, computer skills are essential in any industry.
+Be sure to include them in your resume, especially if you’re applying for office jobs and the job ad requires specifics.

 - MS Office: